 Welsh 3000s - 14 Peaks

 To climb all the Welsh mountains over 3000 feet is one of the country's great long walks - over 40km of walking and nearly 4000m of ascent.
 To do this in 24 hours is a huge challenge and will take between 18 and 22 hours.
 Your legs might feel it for a few days though!
-Unbelievably the 21 year old record for running them stands at 4 hours 19 minutes!
+The record for running them belongs to Finlay Wild who managed it in a staggering 4 hours and 10 minutes!

 A more manageable but still considerable mountain challenge is to climb them over 3 days.
 This also allows for taking in the excellent North ridge of Tryfan scramble.